WordPress/gutenberg/packages/block-editor/src/components/date-format-picker/README.md

 The `DateFormatPicker` component renders controls that let the user choose a _date format_.
 That is, how they want their dates to be formatted.

-A user can pick either _Default_ to use the site's default date format or _Custom_ to choose a date format.
+A user can pick _Default_ to use the default date format (usually set at the site level).

-Within _Custom_, a user may choose a suggested date format or type in their own date format by selecting _Other_.
+Otherwise, a user may choose a suggested date format or type in their own date format by selecting _Custom_.

 All date format strings should be in the format accepted by by the [`dateI18n` function in